 In the desert southwest, large solar electric power generating systems have been built that direct the sun’s energy using a huge bank of mirrors.
 Together they create a powerful solar beam that focuses light onto a boiler that produces steam.
 In turn the steam spins a turbine that generates electricity.

 There are also a wide variety of solar oven cookers out there:

 A solar cooker is a great way to take advantage of the sun’s energy.

 (Note: solar cooking typically retains most of the moisture and nutrients of foods.
 The result tastes great!).

 Solar Systems can be Simple

 Having just enough to power a refrigerator and/or freezer, some lights and a radio, may be all you need to save your food and to make it through an event.
 A larger system will of course increase your creature comforts and could be put to use in many ways.
 It’s all scalable.

-If you are interested in solar energy, this is where I would start.
+If you are interested in solar energy, this is where I might start.
 Building a solar oven can be a fun and rewarding project.
-Even if building things aren’t your thing, buying and using one is also very rewarding, while saving money on electricity and having an emergency method of cooking food.
+Even if building things aren’t your thing, buying and using one is also very rewarding.
+It will save money on electricity/fuel (over time) and will serve as an emergency method of cooking food.